A relative newcomer to the world of B2B payments, Buy Now Pay Later can be a win/win for both you ...

 In the last five years, the cost of acquiring new customers has increased by over 50%.
 SEO, SEM and sponsored social posts… Marketing is simply becoming more expensive.
-In a growing business, I’m sure you agree, costs are considered investments.
+In a growing business, expenses are often considered investments.
 Customer acquisition cost (CAC) is one such investment, and it’s where a lot of marketing dollars get spent… but is it the most rewarding?

 The cost of acquiring a customer (CAC) can be calculated by simply dividing all the money spent on acquiring more customers (usually marketing expenses) by the number of customers acquired in the period that money was spent.